dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 apocket files can be directly read by PyMOL.
 During drawing, use the sub-pocket ID to find the desired pocket, map it to residue serial, then find that residue in PyMOL, adjusting it as needed.

+**Please refer to the [Protein surface diagram](#protein-surface-diagram) section for instructions on how to use these files to draw schematic diagrams of protein pockets.**

 #### vol_xxxx_v_time.dat